SystemsApproach/ops/lifecycle.rst

 publish a new Docker image, triggered by a change to a ``VERSION`` file stored in the code repo.
 (We'll see why in Section 4.5.)

+.. [#] This is another example of a tool's usage of terminology not
+       aligning perfectly with our conceptual usage.
+Each conceptual *stage* in :numref:`Figure %s <fig-pipeline>` is implemented by a Groovy-defined *pipeline*, that in turn consists of a sequence of Groovy-defined *stages* (which conceptually we can think of as *sub-stages* in the conceptual pipeline).

 The important takeaway from this discussion is that there is no single/global CI job.
 There are many per-component jobs that independently publish deployable artifacts when conditions dictate.